Kitware/batai/DEPLOYMENT.md

 The onnx model file is in the `/assets` folder and is bind mounted into the containers

 ### Copy templated environment File

-Copy over the ./dev/.env.prod.docker-compose.template to `.env` and change the default passwords for fields
+Figure out the proper template to use.
+This is either `./prod/.env.kitware-production.template` or `./prod/.env.aws-production.template` Copy over the chosen .env file to `./prod/.env.production` and change the default passwords for fields

 ### Initial Setup for Deployment
+1. Run `source ./dev/export-env.sh ./prod/env.production` to load environment varaibles for the production docker compose file

-1. Run `docker compose -f docker-compose.prod.yml run --rm django ./manage.py migrate`
+1. Run `docker compose -f ./prod/docker-compose.prod.yml run --rm django ./manage.py migrate`
-2. Run `docker compose -f docker-compose.prod.yml run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
+2. Run `docker compose -f ./prod/docker-compose.prod.yml run --rm django ./manage.py createsuperuser` and follow the prompts to create your own user
-3. Run `docker compose  -f docker-compose.prod.yml run \
+3. Run `docker compose  -f ./prod/docker-compose.prod.yml run \
                     --rm django ./manage.py makeclient \
                     --username your.super.user@email.address \
                     --uri https://batdetectai.kitware.com/`
 4. Run `docker compose -f docker-compose.prod.yml run \
          --rm django ./manage.py loaddata species` to load species data into the database
-5. Run `docker compose -f docker-compose.prod.yml run --rm django ./manage.py collectstatic` to collect the static files
+5. Run `docker compose -f ./prod/docker-compose.prod.yml run --rm django ./manage.py collectstatic` to collect the static files
-6. Run `docker compose -f docker-compose.prod.yml up` to start the server add `-d` for a silent version to run in the background
+6. Run `docker compose -f ./prod/docker-compose.prod.yml up` to start the server add `-d` for a silent version to run in the background
-7. **OPTIONAL** Change the ID in the `./client/env.production` to a custom ID - this will probably require a `docker compose -f docker-compose.prod.yml build` \
+7. **OPTIONAL** Change the `APPLICATION_CLIENT_ID` and the `VITE_APP_OAUTH_CLIENT_ID` in the `./prod/env.production` to a custom ID - this will probably require a `docker compose -f ./prod/docker-compose.prod.yml build` \
    to build the app afterwards.
 This Id is used to indetify the application and isn't required to be changed especially if the building of the client is done outside of deployment.
-8. After creating the basic application log into the django admin `batdetectai.kitware.com/admin` and change the ApplicationId to the ID in the `./client.env.production`
+8. After creating the basic application log into the django admin `batdetectai.kitware.com/admin`
 9. Test logging in/out and uploading data to the server.

 ### GRTS Cell Id support

 Make sure that there is the grts.csv in the /opt/batai/dev/grtsCells folder

-Then run `docker compose -f docker-compose.prod.yml run \
+Then run `docker compose -f ./prod/docker-compose.prod.yml run \
-   --rm django ./manage.py importGRTSCells /opt/django-project/dev/csv/grts.csv`
+   --rm django ./manage.py importGRTSCells /app/csv/grts.csv`

 It may take a few minutes to upload because it is loading around 500k rows into the DB.